whateverforever/zettelwarmer/Readme.md

 ## Requirements

-As of now, it's specific to macOS by using the built-in `open` command.
-This command is used to launch a markdown viewer to open the Zettels.
-This also requires you to have a markdown viewer like Typora or MacDown setup as the standard tool to open markdown files.
+~~As of now, it's specific to macOS by using the built-in `open` command.~~ In theory, macOS, linux and windows should be supported.
+On macOS, `open` is used to display the note files, on linux it's `xdg-open`.
+Windows doesn't seem to have a dedicated open command.
+If you're using windows and it doesn't work, please contact me.
+These commands require you to have a markdown viewer like Typora or MacDown setup as the standard tool to open markdown files.

 ## Feature Ideas